Rockies vs. Angels Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 67 hits with 14 doubles, a triple, eight home runs, 20 walks and 36 RBI.
+- Elias Diaz has 70 hits with 15 doubles, a triple, nine home runs, 20 walks and 40 RBI.
 He's also stolen one base.

 Diaz Recent Games